cheesecakegangster/dp832_remote_interface/README.md

 I made this because I had no space on my desk, so I had to move the power supply to the opposite side of the desk.
 While that involves getting up and walking towards it, which is a problem, the biggest factor was not having a visual on what the power supply is doing at a glance.

+Copious amounts of ChatGPT in this code, just so you know

 ----

 **Dependencies**